Lucena: Cityhood

-Lucena was granted cityhood through the efforts of then-Congressman Manuel S. Enverga of Quezon's 1st district.
-Republic Act No. 3271 lapsed into law on June 17, 1961, despite not being signed by then-President Carlos P. Garcia.
-The city's formal inauguration and the induction of its first city officials, led by then-Mayor Castro Profugo, took place on August 20, 1961, as outlined in Section 90 of the Act.
+Lucena was granted cityhood through the efforts of Congressman Manuel S. Enverga of Quezon's 1st district.
+Republic Act No. 3271 lapsed into law on June 17, 1961, despite not being signed by President Carlos P. Garcia.
+The city's formal inauguration and the induction of its first city officials, led by Mayor Castro Profugo, took place on August 20, 1961, as outlined in Section 90 of the Act.

 On July 1, 1991, Lucena was officially declared a highly urbanized city, granting it political and administrative independence from the province.

+Pursuant to the Department of the Interior and Local Government (DILG) Certification dated May 13, 2026, which formally affirms that the City of Lucena retains its status as a component city of the Province of Quezon due to a lack of a presidential proclamation and a plebiscite, both the city's total population count and land area parameters are legally integrated and accounted for in the official computation of the province's revenue shares and resource allocations.